Updated May 16, 2026§ For Everyday Items

 Card 5 vs Chipolo CARD Spot: Charging Approach

-Apple MagSafe Duo$129Yes, every attemptSame MagSafe advantage
+Apple MagSafe Duo~$129HighSame MagSafe advantage

-Generic Amazon 5W pad ($12)$12IntermittentOff-center placement failed
+Generic 5W pad~$12IntermittentOff-center placement fails

 For Card 5-only use, the Pebblebee dock at $25 is the best value.
 For multi-device charging, MagSafe pads cost more but eliminate alignment.